Ex-Trump lawyer Cohen to testify at closed House hearing next week

 Cohen was subpoenaed last week by the Senate Intelligence Committee to appear in mid-February.

+Michael Monico and Barry Spevack, partners in the same Chicago criminal defense law firm, will replace Manhattan attorneys Guy Petrillo and Amy Lester, who oversaw his guilty plea and last month’s sentencing in New York.

+In addition to congressional testimony, Monico and Spevack will also represent Cohen as he cooperates with U.S. Special Counsel Robert Mueller’s probe into Russian meddling in the 2016 election as well as federal and state investigations in New York, Larry Davis, another Cohen attorney, said in the statement.

-In December, Cohen was sentenced to three years in prison for crimes including orchestrating hush payments to women in violation of campaign laws before the 2016 election.
+In December, Cohen was sentenced by a federal judge in Manhattan to three years in prison for crimes including orchestrating hush payments to women in violation of campaign laws before the 2016 election.

 Cohen said in the guilty plea that he was directed to make the payments by Trump.
 The president and his lawyers have argued the payments were a personal matter unrelated to the election.